FlocData/Data-Abolfazli-et-al-2023/README.md

 The repository contains data and Jupyter notebook to explore the data and reproduce the plots presented in the paper.

+## Notebooks

+The notebooks for exploring the data and generating the plots found in the paper are numbered 1 through 4.
+Notebooks 1 and 2 are for exploring and visualizing the data and notebooks 3 and 4 generate the specific plots found in the paper.

 ## Data

 The data is grouped into the following three folders: